moveit/moveit_tutorials/doc/setup_assistant/setup_assistant_tutorial.rst

 joints that might exist in a robot.
 These are joints that are unactuated on a robot (e.g. passive casters.)
 This tells the planners that they cannot (kinematically) plan for these joints because they can't be directly controlled.
-The PR2 does not have any passive joints so we will skip this step.
+The Panda does not have any passive joints so we will skip this step.

 Step 8: Add Author Information